Friday, 30 January 2026

 The command ssh-keygen (the OpenSSH authentication key utilit) can be used to generate keys.

-Example usage: ssh-keygen -t ed25519 -C "myemail@mydomain.com".
-The -t option signifies type, and ed25519 refers to the algorithm based on Elliptic Curve Cryptography (it competes with RSA which is needed for compatibility with older systems).
-The -C flag provides a new comment. info ssh-keygen will help you decode other command line options for generating keys.
+The -t option signifies type, and ed25519 refers to the algorithm based on Elliptic Curve Cryptography using an Edwards curve (the recommended default - it competes with RSA which is needed for compatibility with older systems).
+The -C flag provides a new comment.

-The generated key is stored in ~/.ssh.
+The generated keys are stored in ~/.ssh.

 No comments: